 And now here I am exactly two years after my consult with Sue, standing on a different springboard, ready to take the plunge and embrace my destiny.
 Arriving at this point seems something like a miracle, and while I have no idea how everything will come together, I really do believe that Sue’s baby steps are key.

-For those of you who may have wondered why this blog had come to a standstill, I want you to know that I am alive and well and actively engaged in birthing my first work of fiction.
-When I started writing my book in August, I told myself that it would require all of my attention.
+For those of you who may be wondering why this blog has come to a standstill, I want you to know that I am alive and well and actively engaged in birthing my first work of fiction.
+When I started writing my book, I told myself that it would require all of my attention.
 But I also promised myself (and one or two of my faithful readers) that every once in awhile, I would take a break and generate another post.
-Obviously, that hasn’t happened . . . until now.
+Obviously, that hasn’t happened––until now.
 With Valentine’s Day approaching, I’ve decided to share an unconventional love story that’s been nagging at me for a long time.

 Toward the end, she began pleading with me to come see her.
-My dear friend Todd told me I should go–I would regret it if I didn’t–but I put it off.
-I told myself that I couldn’t get away because I was running a business single-handedly; but the truth was I simply didn’t want to make another trip.
-When I finally made arrangements to go, it was all but too late; my mother had a stroke the day before I was to leave.
+A dear friend told me I should go–I would regret it if I didn’t–but I put it off.
+I told myself that I couldn’t get away because I was running a business, but the truth was I simply didn’t want to make another trip.
+When I finally made arrangements to go, it was all but too late.
+My mother had a stroke the day before I was to leave.

 *. . .
 I give to you and you give to me

 True love, true love

 So on and on it will always be